phisch/Anypreter/README.md

 * Ctrl+Shift+X To run the first available Mode for this language
 * Ctrl+Shift+Y (Quick Panel) and select the Mode you want to run
-* Ctrl+Shift+P (Command Palette), type "Anypret" and fire it up
-* Rightclick in the document and select "Interpret Code" (only available if the plugin supports this language)
+* Rightclick in the document and select "Interpret Code" (only works if language is supported)

 ## Release Notes